Cherreads

 Shen Han's expression remained unchanged.
 "I follow His Majesty's will," he said firmly.

-"Whatever you say, Shen Han.
-You are mine now, whether you like it or not," Lian Yue said, stepping closer.
+"Say what you will, Shen Han.
+You are mine now, whether you like it or not," Lian Yue said, stepping closer to him.

 Shen Han lifted his gaze firmly.
 "You will never have my heart."